My Experience With the Opal C1 Webcam

 - It takes a few seconds before the image appears within the Opal C1 utility, longer than for the Logitech or FaceTime camera on my Apple Studio Display.
 It is slow to start.

-- Upon the first connexion, I found the image quality of lesser quality than the Logitech Brio 4K.
-After playing with the software, I discovered that the camera was defaulting to 1440 pixels resolution instead of 4K.
+- Upon the first connection, I found the image quality of lesser quality than the Logitech Brio 4K.
+After playing with the software, I discovered that the camera was defaulting to a resolution of 1440 pixels instead of 4K.
 Even after enabling the higher resolution option, the image quality wasn’t as good as I expected.
-Some artifacts showed up in certain parts of the image, which I cannot get rid of.
+Some artifacts appeared in certain parts of the image, which I cannot eliminate.

 - The camera can become quite hot after a prolongated period of use.
-The documentation says it’s not a problem, and we shouldn’t worry.
-Yet, If the camera becomes really hot, I guess it’s consuming a lot of power, then it’s something to think about when you use it with a laptop.
+The documentation says it’s not a problem; we shouldn’t worry.
+Yet, if the camera becomes really hot, I guess it’s consuming a lot of power, so it’s something to think about when you use it with a laptop.

 - Videos can be recorded from within the camera application.
-Something is missing, though: we cannot decide where the videos are stored.
+However, something is missing: we cannot decide where the videos are stored.
 QuickTime Player is opened once the recording stops.
 From there, it’s easy to locate the file in the finder and move it to the desired place.
 Not very practical.
 I would like to set the location for storing the files.

-- One major issue was that recording video in ScreenFlow didn’t work at first which could have been a deal breaker.
-I use Screenflow for recording my YouTube videos.
+- One major issue was that recording video in ScreenFlow didn’t work initially, which could have been a deal breaker.
+I use Screenflow to record my YouTube videos.
 It still doesn’t work.

-- There is an issue with Screenflow 10.0.7 and macOS Ventura: when starting to record with both, video and audio, Screenflow cannot display the video feed.
+- There was an issue with Screenflow 10.0.7 and macOS Ventura: Screenflow cannot display the video feed when recording with both video and audio.

-- Still with Screenflow, when the Opal camera works, which is not always the case, if I set the sound to come from my Yeti Blue microphone, the sound isn’t in sync with the video feed.
-There’s a lag between the two which is a deal breaker.
-I’m not sure who’s at fault here, Screenflow or the Opal C1 camera software.
+- Still, with Screenflow, when the Opal camera works, which is not always the case, if I set the sound to come from my Yeti Blue microphone, the sound isn’t in sync with the video feed.
+There’s a lag between the two, which is a deal breaker.
+I’m unsure who’s at fault here: Screenflow or the Opal C1 camera software.

-- Gestures control is cool, in principle, but I only get one to work: the peace sign to turn on or off the camera.
+- Gesture control is cool, in principle, but I only get one to work: the peace sign to turn on or off the camera.

-- There is a face tracking feature, similar to Apple’s Center Stage, which is nice.
+- A face tracking feature, similar to Apple’s Center Stage, is nice.
 It feels a bit more aggressive than Apple’s version.
+But we can control the sensitivity of the feature.

-- On one occasion, during a FaceTime call, I lost the sound, and the Opal application popped up in the background, as if the camera was quickly disconnected and reconnected.
-I couldn’t get the sound working again on that FaceTime call; I had to hang up and restart the FaceTime call.
+- During a FaceTime call, I lost the sound, and the Opal application popped up in the background as if the camera was quickly disconnected and reconnected.
+I couldn’t get the sound working again on that FaceTime call; I had to hang up and restart it.

 Concluding remarks